Free Crochet Chicken Pattern – Pocket Pal Amigurumi

 Congratulations!

-You have now completed your Pocket Pal Chicken Free Crochet Pattern.
+You have now completed your Pocket Pal Chicken Free Crochet Pattern!

 We love seeing your finished projects.
 Tag us in your photos and posts using #DarlingMapleDesigns or @DarlingMapledesigns.